silentz/arch-linux-install-guide/README.md

 ### Playbook 09: Encrypt external disk

-1. Select disk partition to be encrypted (in this example `/dev/sdb1`) and initialize LUKS:
+1. [Only once] Select disk partition to be encrypted (in this example `/dev/sdb1`) and initialize LUKS:

 <dl><dd>
 <pre>